earthly/website/blog/_posts/2023-05-28-error-handling-in-python.md

 ## Outside Article Checklist

 - [ ] Add in Author page
-- [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
-- [ ] Add keywords for internal links to front-matter